stegrigo4/firstAssignment/README.md

   docker push $REPOSITORY_TEST:$NEW_TAG
 done
 ```
-Unfortunately i could not find an automated way to clean up the Dockerhub registry or remove automatically the oldest X images.
+Unfortunately i did not find an automated way to clean up the Dockerhub registry or remove automatically the oldest X images.
+## Webhooks to be alerted on Teams
+Unfortunately I did not find a way to integrate them with ```Github Webhooks```.